 At power failure, NVP needs to store the content of volatile memory (registers/SRAM caches) in an NVM such that the application can restart from the same point.
 The size of the registers and the contents of the SRAM caches determines the time and energy required for backup.
 Although using no SRAM caches reduces backup time and energy to almost negligible, but it significantly impacts performance.

 When using battery-less hardware, the device must be turned off as soon as harvested power is no longer available.
 To avoid sudden power failures and fluctuations, such devices accumulate energy in a capacitor that smoothens the power availability and provides energy during power failures \cite{capac, int2,int3}.
 Thus, during a power failure, the energy stored in a capacitor is used to backup the processor state.
-To ensure correctness, the entire process state in volatile memory must be backed up.
+The entire process state in volatile memory must be backed up to ensure correctness.
 Further, cache lines store a copy of data elements present in memory; therefore, cache lines that are not modified need not be backed up.
 However, in the worst case, all the cache lines could be dirty.

 Since the energy storage capacity of the capacitor is limited and fixed, only fixed SRAM contents can be copied to NVM during a power failure.
-A sub-optimal solution is to constraint the cache size based on the energy available in a capacitor or design the capacitor to store the entire cache.
+A sub-optimal solution is to constrain the cache size based on the energy available in a capacitor or design the capacitor to store the entire cache.

 This paper proposes an NVM-based architecture that can save the process state by optimally utilizing a fixed amount of energy and using effective cache management policies.
 We propose to use a cache larger than that can be backed up by the capacitor.
 To limit the number of cache lines to be backed up, we fix the maximum number of dirty blocks in the cache.
-We propose a cache architecture that maintains a maximum number of dirty blocks in the cache and cache management policies that keep track of dirty blocks and suggest which block to be replaced.
+We propose a cache architecture that maintains a maximum number of dirty blocks and cache management policies that keep track of dirty blocks and suggest which block to replace.

 The proposed architecture is compared with write-back and write-through cache architectures in terms of performance and energy consumption.
 During stable power supply, the proposed architecture reduces energy consumption by 17.56\%, writes to STT-RAM by 18.97\%, and PCM by 10.66\% compared to baseline architecture.
 During power failure, the proposed architecture consumes 20.94\% less energy than the baseline.